 Good thing I have a fabulous Keto Cinnamon Roll Recipe for those of us on a low carb diet and I would dare say they taste even better than any store bought.
 The reviews for those rolls speak for themselves as well with many many positive comments.
 The only deal with them is they do require a few steps to make the dough and roll.
 So this recipe is a little less work but still with all the flavor of the typical cinnamon roll only in muffin form!

 This recipe is more of a mock cinnamon roll, but once iced and covered with cream cheese frosting, no one will even notice it’s not all swirled up like a typical cinnamon roll.

 You could skip the icing as well as just eat them like this above with the cinnamon-y topping.
-But then without the icing it’s just a muffin.
+But then without the icing it’s just a cinnamon muffin.

 You see I think it’s all about the flavor.
-The topping and the Icing makes a cinnamon roll authentic.
+The topping and the icing makes a cinnamon roll authentic.
 Yes there is that minor detail for the “roll” part in the word, but whatever.
 I’m sticking with the much easier and less time consuming muffin.

 It’s so good, be careful you may just want to eat that icing with a spoon from the jar!